wntrblm/Big_Honking_Button/user_guide/docs/index.md

 ## Modifying the code

 When connected to your computer, Big Honking Button shows up as a small drive named `CIRCUITPY`.
 In that drive, you should find a file named `code.py`.
-Big Honking Button runs [CircuitPython](https://circuitpython.org) which means that its firmware is written in the approachable [Python](https://python.org) programming language and you don't need any special knowledge or compilers to make changes to it.
+Big Honking Button runs [CircuitPython][CircuitPython] which means that its firmware is written in the approachable [Python](https://python.org) programming language and you don't need any special knowledge or compilers to make changes to it.
 So, open up that file in your favorite text editor, we're going to make some changes!

 If you don't have a text editor - that's okay!
 While you could use Notepad (Windows) or TextEdit (Mac), these can sometimes have issues with CircuitPython devices like Big Honking Button.
 I'd recommend [installing Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor) if you're new to this whole world.
 You can read more about editing code for CircuitPython in [Adafruit's guide](https://learn.adafruit.com/welcome-to-circuitpython/creating-and-editing-code).